Miriam Makeba: Breakthrough

 Soon after the Sharpeville massacre in 1960, Makeba learned that her mother had died.
 When she tried to return home for the funeral, she found that her South African passport had been cancelled.
 Makeba would remain in exile until 1990.
 Two of Makeba's uncles were killed in the massacre.
 The incident left her concerned about her family, many of whom were still in South Africa, including her daughter: the nine-year-old Bongi joined her mother in the US in August 1960.
 During her first few years in the US, Makeba had rarely sung explicitly political music, but her popularity had led to an increase in awareness of apartheid and the anti-apartheid movement.
 Following the Sharpeville killings, Makeba felt a responsibility to help, as she had been able to leave the country while others had not.
 From this point, she became an increasingly outspoken critic of apartheid and the white-minority government; before the massacre, she had taken care to avoid overtly political statements in South Africa.

 Her musical career in the US continued to flourish.
 She signed a recording contract with RCA Victor, and released Miriam Makeba, her first studio album, in 1960, backed by Belafonte's band.
-RCA Victor chose to buy out Makeba's contract with Gallotone Records, and despite the fact that Makeba was unable to perform in South Africa, Gallotone received US$45,000 in the deal, which meant that Makeba received no royalties for her debut album.
+RCA Victor chose to buy out Makeba's contract with Gallotone Records, and despite Makeba's inability to perform in South Africa, Gallotone received US$45,000 in the deal, which meant that Makeba received no royalties for her debut album.
 The album included one of her most famous hits in the US, "Qongqothwane", which was known in English as "The Click Song" because Makeba's audiences could not pronounce the Xhosa name.
 Time magazine called her the "most exciting new singing talent to appear in many years", and Newsweek compared her voice to "the smoky tones and delicate phrasing" of Ella Fitzgerald and the "intimate warmth" of Frank Sinatra.
 The album was not commercially successful, and Makeba was briefly dropped from RCA Victor: she was re-signed soon after as the label recognised the commercial possibilities of the growing interest in African culture.
 Her South African identity had been downplayed during her first signing, but it was strongly emphasised the second time to take advantage of this interest.
 Makeba made several appearances on television, often in the company of Belafonte.
 In 1962, Makeba and Belafonte sang at the birthday party for US President John F. Kennedy at Madison Square Garden, but Makeba did not go to the party afterwards because she was ill.
 Kennedy nevertheless insisted on meeting her, so Belafonte sent a car to pick her up.